wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 "Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.

-CRI-O, Docker, ContainerD support Runc.
-Runc is the low-level tool which does the heavy lifting of spawning a Linux container. (<a target="_blank" href="https://www.youtube.com/watch?v=0uy2V2kYl4U" title="Feb 15, 2019">See CVE-2019-5736</a>).
+Runc is supported by CRI-O, Docker, ContainerD.
+Runc is the low-level tool which does the "heavy lifting" of spawning a Linux container. (<a target="_blank" href="https://www.youtube.com/watch?v=0uy2V2kYl4U" title="Feb 15, 2019">See CVE-2019-5736</a>).

 Kubernetes automates resilience by abstacting the network and storage shared by ephemeral replaceable <strong>pods</strong> which the Kubernetes Controller replicates to increase capacity.